cguerrerodev/guerreros-timetracker-web/README.md

 ## How to run the app

 1. Either fork or download the app and open the folder in your IDE.
+2. Install all dependencies using the npm i command
+3. Start the web server using the npm start local command

-5. The app will be served at http://localhost:3000/
+4. The app will be served at http://localhost:3000/

 ## Used technologies